percona/psmdb-docs/source/index.rst

    To see which version of |PSMDB| you are using check the value of the ``psmdbVersion`` key in the output of the ``buildInfo`` database command.
-If this key does not exist |PSMDB| is not installed on the server.
+If this key does not exist, |PSMDB| is not installed on the server.

    .. seealso::